Patrycjao2/students_sleep/README.md

 # 😴 Analysis of students' sleep

 This project presents an analysis of sleep patterns among university students, examining the impact of factors such as sleep duration, stress levels, and technology use.
 The analysis is based on a dataset of 100 students from three fields of study (arts, sciences, business) over three academic years.
+You can see the finished dashboard [here](files/sleep_student_dasboard).

 ## Objectives